The best cologne with pheromones usually smells the least impressive

 Most colognes with pheromones are sold backwards: a loud, flashy fragrance out front and a token dose of pheromones buried somewhere underneath.
 The bottle that wins the shelf is the one that smells the most like a designer scent, which is the one least likely to do anything.

-Here is the truth about colognes with pheromones the marketing never tells you: the scent and the pheromone load are competing for the same space on your skin.
+Here is the truth the marketing never tells you: the scent and the pheromone load are competing for the same space on your skin.
 A big, projecting fragrance does not sit politely beside the pheromones.
 It covers them.
 So the better a “pheromone cologne” performs as a cologne, the worse it usually performs as a pheromone product.

 I have been ordering, wearing, and field-testing this stuff for over a decade.
 The bottles that actually move the needle are almost always the understated ones, the formulas that smell like not much and let the pheromones do the talking.
 That is the whole game, and most of the market is playing it in reverse.